MarcuTamas/Online_Pharmacy_Management/README.md

 With this app, we thrive to demonstrate in practice the theoretical concepts acquired so far.
 Let's continue exploring and applying our knowledge to build innovative and reliable software solutions.

-Thank you for using the Online Pharmacy Management App! 💻
+Thank you for looking at the Online Pharmacy Management App! 💻

+We hope you found this application demonstration insightful and informative.
+If you have any further questions or feedback, please don't hesitate to reach out.
+Happy coding! 🚀